MINOR LEAGUE BASEBALL: RockHounds' 2020 season officially canceled

 The RockHounds were scheduled to open the 2020 season April 9 against Springfield.
 However, that got delayed until at least May 21.
 The last event at the renamed ballpark was March 12 for the Greenwood High School baseball tournament.

-Now, the earliest the RockHounds could potentially take the field again would be April of 2021, which was supposed to mark the club’s 50th anniversary.
+Now, the earliest the RockHounds could potentially take the field again would be April of 2021, which was supposed to mark the club’s 50th anniversary on the field.
 That now gets pushed back to 2022.

 “This is new for all of us,” Hoppel said.
 “I’ve been in baseball for 38 years and this year was a new challenge like it is for everybody.”